-The study cites The Bucket List in its introduction, but reminds us that checking items off the items in our bucket lists may be more important for our happiness when we’re young.
+The study cites the 2007 movie The Bucket List in its introduction.
+But it also reminds us that checking items off the items on our bucket lists may be more important for our happiness when we’re young.
 When we’re older, we may get just as much joy checking something off our daily to-do list.

 The extraordinary experiences give us a feeling of awe.
 Awe is an intriguing yet powerful experience.
 You feel it when you stand before a grand spectacle, fascinated by its extraordinary beauty.

 Awe is also associated with the concept of infinity.
 Economists define awe as a feeling of surprise and admiration.
 Awe is the feeling we get when we rise above the ordinary and peer at the vast expanse of life around us.